SamuelFelipe/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### Python conditionals and easy loops

+My firsts lines of code in python.

-0-positive_or_negative.py: determinate if a random number is positive, negative or zero
+[positive or negative:](/0-positive_or_negative.py) Determinate if a random number is positive, negative or zero.

-1-last_digit.py: print the lastdigit of a random number
+[last digit:](./1-last_digit.py) Print the last digit of a random number.

 2-print_alphabet.py: print the alphabet